Marketing to China it's also an Agency

 Even with the popularity of IOS, Android is still the most popular mobile operating system across China.
-However, due to Chinas regulation laws, Google play is inaccessible, therefore, there are a multitude of alternative app stores to download from.
-Currently, there are over 200 app stores currently in China, with the top ones being Myapp, 360 mobile assistant, Baidu mobile assistant, MIUI app store and Huawei app store.
+However, due to Chinas regulation laws, Google play is inaccessible, therefore, there is a multitude of alternative app stores to download from.
+Currently, there are over 200 app stores currently in China, with the top ones being Myapp, 360 mobile assistants, Baidu mobile assistant, MIUI app store and Huawei app store.
 Every store has different rules and regulations so it’s very important to have a thorough understanding of how each one operates, which ones are most popular with your target audience, and what competitors you are up against on each store.
-It is advisable to market your app on several stores to begin with, and target more as your app develops and increases in popularity with consumers.
+It is advisable to market your app on several stores, to begin with and target more as your app develops and increases in popularity with consumers.

 Being one of the most popular gaming markets across the globe does mean that it is a tough industry to break into in China, but if you can do it, the rewards and potential revenue can be huge, so it’s certainly worth attempting as long as you invest time into really understanding your audience and the rules regarding censorship and approval.

 You also need to understand how to market your game on Chinese platforms in the most targeted way.

 SEO on Baidu: The Chinese search online on Baidu for gaming information, you need to be visible in the natural search results.
 This can also be combined with advertising paid links and banners to reinforce your visibility and reputation.